telerik/kendo-ui-core/docs-aspnet-core/helpers/listbox.md

 ---
 title: ListBox
 page_title: ListBox | UI for ASP.NET Core Tag Helpers
-description: "Learn how to configure the ListBox html helper for ASP.NET Core (MVC 6 or ASP.NET Core MVC)."
+description: "Learn the basics when working with the ListBox tag helper for ASP.NET Core (MVC 6 or ASP.NET Core MVC)."
 slug: htmlhelpers_listbox_aspnetcore
 ---

-# ListBox HtmlHelper Overview
+# ListBox Tag Helper

-The ListBox HtmlHelper extension is a server-side wrapper for the [Kendo UI ListBox](http://demos.telerik.com/aspnet-core/listbox/index).
-It displays a list of data contained in a box and allows single or multiple selection, reordering, deleting items and features keyboard navigation as well as drag and drop.
-The Kendo UI ListBox can be connected with another listbox.
-The widget can be customized with the use of templates, toolbar positioning, placeholder and hint and command buttons messages localization.
+The ListBox tag helper is a server-side wrapper for the [Kendo UI ListBox](http://demos.telerik.com/aspnet-mvc/listbox/index).

+It displays a list of data that is contained in a box and allows single or multiple selection, reordering of selected items, and deleting items and features keyboard navigation as well as the dragging and dropping of items.
+You can also connect the ListBox with another list-box and customize the widget with the use of templates, toolbar positioning, placeholder and hint, and localization of its command buttons messages.

-For a more detailed overview of the ListBox HtmlHelper check the ASP.NET MVC section of the documentation at [The ListBox HtmlHelper Overview]({% slug overview_listboxhelper_aspnetmvc %}).
+For more information, refer to the article on the [ListBox HtmlHelper for ASP.NET MVC]({% slug overview_listboxhelper_aspnetmvc %}).

 ## Basic Usage